Villain or Anti-Hero?

 DsoL: “Did Kinsley know?”

-King: “All right, this interview is over.
-You can find everything you need with the rest of the public when the book comes out.”
+King: “This interview is over.
+You can find everything you need in the tell-all series.”

 DsoL: “Wait, Mr. King.
 I’m sorry.”
 But he presses a button on his phone.
-I know security will be coming for me soon.
+I know security is coming for me.
 “I can ask lighter questions.
-Your admirers just want to know how you are doing, what you’ve been up to, are you still doing humanitarian projects?
-Does Kinsley still run?”
-The questions are pouring out of me, and I sound desperate, but this is the first interview he’s agreed to since the near-death tragedy of his beloved last year.
+Your admirers want to know how you’re doing, what you’ve been up to, are you still doing humanitarian projects?”
+The questions are pouring from me, and I sound desperate.
+But this is the first interview he’s agreed to since the case broke the news.

-King: “She still runs, yes.
-As for my supposed admirers?
-Look, humanitarian projects aside, I’m an honest man capable of evil things, I’ve done evil things I’m not proud of, but sometimes, to do right, you have to do wrong.
+King: “Humanitarian projects aside, I’m an honest man capable of evil things.
+I’ve done things I’m not proud of, but sometimes, to do right, you have to do wrong.
 Period.”

 And there you have it.
-Mr. King was willing to allow me to keep what you read, but due to legal conflicts, I was forced to strike several interesting items from the record.
-Klive and Kinsley’s tell-all scandal will be featured in a series of novels entitled Don’t Close Your Eyes, release date pending.
+Mr. King allowed me to keep what you read, but legal conflicts forced me to strike several interesting items from the record.
+Klive and Kinsley’s tell-all scandal is featured in a series of novels entitled Don’t Close Your Eyes.

-For up to date information concerning this title, go to www.lynessalayne.com.
+For up-to-date information concerning this series, visit www.lynessalayne.com.